Sonic2kDBS/long_term_memory/README.md

 But you can migrate existing memories to the S2k version.

-If you don't have or migrate old memories, a new database will be created.
+If you don't have or want to migrate old memories, a new database will be created.

 Memories will be saved in `extensions/long_term_memory/user_data/model_memories/`.
 This is different from the forked repository.
 If you want to use existing memories just move or copy them from `bot_memories` to `model_memories`.
 This is also a good moment to do a backup.
 ```bash